link2427/RaidVoice/README.md

 1. Run main, which will install all required libraries for you on initial startup.
 2. Or run the packaged executable, which does not require any other steps.

-# License
-RaidVoice is licensed under the GPL-3.0 license.
-Feel free to use, modify, and distribute the code as you see fit.

 # Disclaimer
 RaidVoice is not affiliated with the game Escape from Tarkov or Battlestate Games.
 The program is intended for educational and informational purposes only.